The Best 3-Day New Orleans Itinerary

 At the restaurant, you can taste raw and chargrilled oysters, and oyster shooters are also available.
 Other dishes to try include seafood gumbo, PO boys, crab cakes.

-Accommodations near the Acme Oyster House
+🏨 Accommodations in close proximity to Acme Oyster House

 A trip to Carousel Bar & Lounge is a fun and sophisticated way to end your evening.
 This unique spot features a carousel bar that actually revolves like a real carousel.
 In addition to this charming feature, the bar serves a range of delicious New Orleans cocktails.